nvim-lua/lsp-status.nvim/README.md

 [`clangd`](https://clangd.llvm.org/extensions.html#file-status) and [Microsoft's Python language server](https://github.com/Microsoft/python-language-server) (`python/setStatusBarMessage`,
 `python/beginProgress`, `python/reportProgress`, and `python/endProgress`).
 To use these extensions,
-register the callbacks provided in the `extensions` table (the keys for the callbacks are the relevant LSP method name).
+register the handlers provided in the `extensions` table (the keys for the handlers are the relevant LSP method name).

 **Note:** For `clangd`, you must also set `init_options = { clangdFileStatus = true }`.

-**New**: You can also call `lsp_status.extensions.<server name>.setup()` to return the full set of callbacks, as shown below.
+**New**: You can also call `lsp_status.extensions.<server name>.setup()` to return the full set of handlers, as shown below.

 ### Configuration